trouve-antoine/react-redux-socket/README.md

 In this example, `handler1` will be able to use `broadcast`, but not `handler3`.

+Handlers may also return Promises since version 1.3 of the package.

 ### Sever-side built-in handlers

 The packages comes with four sample handlers you may use as-it, or only for reference.